 All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

-In the period 2005-2019, the share of total passenger transport demand met by collective passenger transport modes in the EU-27 remained constant, at 17%.
-This sharply decreased to 13% in 2020 as a result of the COVID-19 pandemic.
-However, total inland passenger transport activity increased by 11% between 2005 and 2019, indicating an increase in the use of private cars in absolute terms.
+In the period 2010-2019, the share of total passenger transport demand met by collective passenger transport modes in the EU-27 remained relatively constant, at 18%.
+This sharply decreased to 14% in 2020 and remained at similar levels in 2021 as a result of the COVID-19 pandemic.
+However, total inland passenger transport activity increased by 8% between 2010 and 2019, indicating an increase in the use of both private cars and public transport ridership in absolute terms.

 Similar trends are apparent for freight transport: the share of total freight transport accounted for by non-road modes, such as inland waterways and trains, decreased from 25% to 24% between 2010 and 2019, while total goods transport activity rose by 11%.
 The pandemic in 2020-2021 had a more limited effect on freight transport than on passenger transport.

 These trends suggest that neither the share of passenger transport demand met by buses and trains nor the share of freight transport accounted for by trains and inland waterways is likely to grow substantially based on current policies alone.

 There are large differences between countries in the use and share of sustainable modes and the change in that share over time.
 Between 2010 and 2021, the use and share of total inland passenger transport accounted for by collective modes in the 27 EU Member States decreased significantly (by at least three percentage points) in 20 countries and remained relatively unchanged (+/- 3%) in the remaining seven countries.
 The limited accuracy of passenger data could affect data comparability between countries and the reported trends.

 For freight transport, in the same period, the shares of more sustainable transport modes decreased in 15 countries, remained unchanged in 10 countries and increased in one country.